kaisecheng/logstash-k8s-resources/beats_ls_es/README.md

 - Filebeat <> Logstash tls mutual verification
 - Logstash <> Elasticsearch tls setup
 - Logstash with memory queue scale with hpa
+- Logstash references the key of keystore for env variable ${A}
 - Metricbeat collects metrics of Logstash and Elasticsearch
 - Kibana stack monitoring